privatenumber/hirok.io/pages/posts/why-website.md

 - **Solve once; Help many**

 	After solving a recurring problem amongst my peers, I document the solution on my website.
 When someone encounters it again, I share the post with them.
-When new information arises, I update the post.
+If new information arises, I update the post.
 As a result, I spend less time helping more people.

 - **Sharing coherent tips**

-	I discover an interesting tip or process that I want more people to know.
-I write a short article on it with why it's useful, how-to steps, screenshots, and reference links.
-When sharing it verbally with friends, my thoughts are organized and coherent because I've written about it.
+	I discover an interesting tip or process that could also benefit others.
+I write a short article on why it’s useful, and include how-to steps, screenshots, and reference links.
+When sharing it verbally with peers, my thoughts are organized and coherent because I’ve written about it.
 I even have a URL to send them afterward.

 - **Guidance on my projects**